 If you’ve been saving for years and are looking to leave something to your kids, this is a way to make sure that all of your money doesn’t go to pay for health care according to Chatzky.

-LTC Planning News: includes news stories on health and Long Term Care Planning.
-It also has videos and website links as well: www.longtermcareplanningnews.com.
+Long Term Care News: includes news stories on health and Long-Term Care Planning.
+It also has videos and website links as well: www.ltcnews.com.